Santa Cruz County, Arizona: Politics

-Owing to its border location and Hispanic majority population, Santa Cruz is a strongly Democratic county.
-The last Republican to win the county was George H. W. Bush in 1988, and although the Republicans won the county in six consecutive election from 1968 to 1988, three of these wins were by very narrow margins.
+Owing to its border location and Hispanic majority population, Santa Cruz is a strongly Democratic county, but it has been shifting Republican by considerable numbers.
+The last Republican to win the county was George H. W. Bush in 1988, and although the Republicans won the county in six consecutive elections from 1968 to 1988, three of these wins were by very narrow margins.
 Following the trends seen in majority Hispanic counties across the United States, Joe Biden defeated Donald Trump with 67.1% of the popular vote in the county, a slightly lower margin than Hillary Clinton's 71.1% vote share in 2016.
-Despite this rightward shift in the vote share, Santa Cruz County remains as the most Democratic-leaning county in Arizona.
+Trump's gains were far higher than Biden's losses (at nearly 8%), due to a combination of third parties losing votes and higher turnout.
+Despite this rightward shift in the vote share, Santa Cruz County remained as the most Democratic-leaning county in Arizona until 2024, when Apache and Coconino counties voted slightly more Democratic than Santa Cruz County, as Trump had the best performance for a Republican in the county since their last win in 1988, cracking 40% in the county for the first time since then.

+Notable people

+Charles Mingus, was born in Santa Cruz County in the border community of Nogales, Arizona.

+Elizabeth Gutfahr, former elected county treasurer who confessed to embezzling more than $38 million between 2012 and 2024.

 Economy

-Because it is the smallest County, Santa Cruz County's economic activity is also smaller.
+Because it is the state's smallest county, Santa Cruz County's economic activity is also smaller.
 Its agriculture consists primarily of forage/hay, and the cattle products raised on that pasture and hay are almost 100% of farm products annually.